jjppof/goldensun_html5/README.md

 Feel free to help :)

 Stuff I planned to do or that I'm doing so far (WIP):
-- Add maps (Madra + the catacombs) ~~DONE :D

-whoops...
-I'm gonna add the world map and try to link with the battle test mode :D
+- Add maps (Madra + the catacombs) -> I'm gonna add the world map and try to link with the battle test mode :D
 - Add NPCs
 - Add some docs DONE :D
 - Code: focus on some parts, UI especially (battle engine and the menu system + coming soon: text manager -> questions and yes/no answers, emojis etc.)